Thorp Arch Trading Estate: Post war development

 The Royal Ordnance Factory closed in 1957.
 However, with a boom in the construction trade and many others in the post-war years, the site found many new industries requiring the space it could offer.

 George Moore (founder of Moores Furniture Group) bought the site in 1960s and converted it into a trading estate.
 Moores Furniture Group furniture factory is situated on the estate, as is a Leeds City Council household recycling centre, a sewage works and many other small businesses situated.

 A major development, and the biggest employer, is the British Library lending division, the British Library's second site after the St Pancras site in Central London.
 The British Library Boston Spa, as it is known, is housed in a large eight-storey concrete building (with windows set in narrow slits to avoid light damage to the books) and many smaller, newer buildings around it.

 The Thorp Arch Retail Park occupies semi-underground bunkers and many of the retail outlets have grassy banks up the exterior walls.
-The retail park houses Brooks Discount Retailers, DFS (formerly Northern Upholstery), Power Electrical Superstore (formerly Empire Direct and Miller Brothers), the Sofa Centre, the Greenery Garden Centre, a car showroom and a cafe.

 The retail park had a branch of Texas Homecare, but because of the small-sized units, it occupied two units several hundred yards apart but they were closed.
 Bargain Street, (a now defunct West Yorkshire discount clothes and household good retailer) also had premises.

 During the 2008–2009 UK retail crisis, two retail chains, Land of Leather and Empire Direct, closed.